TDY2012/TDY2012/README.md

 - 👋 Hi, I’m Thitiwudh Uasmith.
 Call me Toddy.
-- 👀 I’m interested in Game Design and Development, Computer Graphics, Animation, Image Processing and Visual Effect.
+- 👀 I’m interested in game design and development, computer graphics, image processing, animation and visual effect pipeline development.
+- 🌐 Web application development is in trend.
+So, I do backend development too.
-- 🌱 I’m currently working as a pipeline engineer.
+- 🌱 I’m currently open to work.
 - 📫 You can reach me via tdy2020@gmail.com

 <!---